-Our EMTs go through a 160 hour intensive course.
+Our EMTs go through a minimum 160 hour intensive course.
 The topics taught in the class encompass everything from splinting and bandaging to airway management.
-As part of their certification, all EMTs also perform observation hours on ambulances or in a local emergency department.
+As part of their certification, all EMTs also perform observation hours on ambulances and/or in a local emergency department.
 Additionally, our staff goes through our own training and certification process in Dartmouth EMS operations.

 How can I get EMT trained?

 Every year, Dartmouth EMS sponsors two EMT classes on campus.
 One class is offered during the Winter Interim and one in Winter-Spring terms, one-two nights a week and a few Saturdays a month.
 Check with your state EMS bureau for a schedule of classes in your area that you could take when not at Dartmouth.

 How can I get CPR or First Aid certification?

 See the training page for our class schedule.
 We offer many CPR and First Aid classes each term for free to all Dartmouth Undergraduates.
 Training for Departments, Graduate Students, Faculty, and Staff is offered at a greatly reduced cost.

 How can I schedule a CPR or First Aid class for my group or department?

 We are happy to arrange special classes in a location of your choosing, anywhere in the Upper Valley.
 Please contact us at Dartmouth.EMS@Dartmouth.edu to discuss your needs.